django-cms/django-cms/docs/reference/configuration.rst

     can be selected.
 An empty list (``[]``) means no plugins are allowed as children.
 List entries may be glob patterns such as ``"Bootstrap*"`` or ``"*Link*"``, which are expanded against the names of all registered plugins (a pattern matching no plugin is therefore equivalent to an empty list).
+As a special case, the string ``"auto"`` allows exactly those plugins that name this plugin in their ``parent_classes`` -- the children opt in to the parent rather than the parent listing them.

 ``parent_classes``
     A dictionary of plugin names with lists describing which plugins may contain